River Irvine: Taming the river

-The river system and its wildlife
+Wildlife

 Meadow plants

 Many of the water meadows are rich in pignut (Conopodium majus), a relative of parsley, which formed a breaktime snack for children in former times.
 The plant is dug up to harvest a small potato-like structure that, eaten raw, has a slightly nutty taste.
 It is available commercially for salads, etc. Hemlock water dropwort grows well in the wetter areas and is best left alone as the name hemlock suggests.
 The large leaves of the butterbur (Petasites hybridus) are found in several areas; its name harkens back to the days before clingfilm or cheap paper when the leaves were used to wrap butter destined for the market.
 Water ragwort (or Saracen's ragwort) (a species of Senecio) is an introduced plant that grows along the Garnock in tall stands.
 Although it is common on the Garnock and at present quite rare elsewhere.
 Himalayan balsam or policemen's helmets is another introduction, but a common one.
 Giant hogweed is beginning to make its presence felt.
 It is another plant that should never be handled, as the sap can cause severe blistering and scarring of the skin.

 The Stewarton Flower or pink purslane (Claytonia sibirica) is common in wetter areas.
 It has white or pink flowers at this site, but closer to Stewarton it is almost always white.
 It seems that it was first introduced as a white variety in the Stewarton area in Victorian times and the common pink variety, introduced later, spread to other areas.
 Dalgarven, it seems, is on the edge of the white flower zone of dominance.
 Coppicing of the riverside alder trees is still carried out, often unintentionally by the anglers.
 Alders grow well in wet soils and are specially adapted for the low nutrient conditions through having large root nodules containing nitrogen-fixing bacteria that enrich the soil in the same way as clover plants and other legumes.
 The trees in the vicinity of the rivers were not planted by farmers for 'visual effect', they were crops and the wood was used for building and fencing; The millers needed beech or hornbeam wood for mill machinery, in particular the cogs on the drive wheels from the waterwheel.

 It is not generally appreciated how much the Ayrshire landscape has changed its character over the last few hundred years, for even in the 1760–70 Statistical Account it is stated that "there was no such thing to be seen as trees or hedges in the parish; all was naked and open."